petrelharp/nw_prob_2019/nw-prob-talk.md

 ##

-If we *record the tree sequence* that relates everyone to everyone else,
+If we *record* exactly how everyone is related to everyone to everyone else,

-after the simulation is over we can put neutral mutations down on the trees.
+we can add the neutral mutations *after the simulation is over*.

 . . .